Sara-G-GD/easy-ecs/README.md

 ```
 ecsEnableSystem(system_yourSystem, YourComponent1 | YourComponent2, ECS_QUERY_ALL);
 ```
-The query type in these cases defines whether the query requires all masked components to be present or only one of them.
+The query type in these cases defines whether the query requires all masked components to be present (ECS_QUERY_ALL) or only one of them (ECS_QUERY_ANY).
 The special case ECS_NOQUERY will ensure that the system is only run once, with NULL for its entities, components and count arguments.

 ## Example code
 ```